Women's Leadership Awards

 Awarded annually by the Women's Club of the University of Rochester, this prize is given to a senior enrolled in a five-year program (such as the 5th Year in Teaching, Take 5, 3+2, etc.) for her outstanding participation and leadership in extra-curricular activities and academic achievement.
 The award may be given to current fifth-year students or students about to enter their fifth-year program.

 Jane R. Plitt Award

 Given to any part- or full-time woman undergraduate student, the recipient of this award displays exceptional leadership and community service on behalf of women.
 The student must also demonstrate a sincere commitment to attaining equal rights for women through her activities and involvements.
 Academic achievement is not a necessary condition in deciding who is to be recognized.

 Fannie Bigelow Prize

 This prize is presented to an undergraduate upperclassman chosen on the basis of her individuality and ability to form and express fearlessly, with conviction and sound judgment, her own opinions on vital topics.
 She also participates in extra-curricular activities because she sincerely believes in their value to the college community beyond their purely social worth.

 Dean Ruth A. Merrill Award

-Sponsored by the University of Rochester Class of 1960 “City Girls”, inspired by Dean Ruth A. Merrill (dean of women 1954 – 1960), this award is presented to an undergraduate woman who has grown up in the greater-Rochester region.
+Sponsored by the University of Rochester Class of 1960 “City Girls”, inspired by Dean Ruth A. Merrill (dean of women 1954 – 1960), this award is presented to an undergraduate woman who has grown up in the Greater Rochester region.
 The recipient of this award is an ardent advocate for the Rochester region and participates in University and community activities that promote the overall well-being of the residents of Rochester.
 She seeks to address the disparity of opportunities which currently exist for many people, and to make a difference through her own civic commitment and that of other University students she engages in the work.
 (This need-based award will be presented at the annual Susan B. Anthony Legacy Dinner; applications will only be sent to students with financial need as defined by the Financial Aid Office.)

 The Sue S. Stewart Leadership and Community Service Award